AriPerkkio/eslint-remote-tester/README.md

     /** Optional max file size used to exclude bigger files.
 Defaults to 2 megabytes. */
     maxFileSizeBytes: 2000000,

-    /** Rules used to filter out results.
-Use empty array when ESLint crashes are the only interest */
+    /** Optional array of rules used to filter out results.
+Use undefined or empty array when ESLint crashes are the only interest */
     rulesUnderTesting: [],

     /** Optional syntax for the result parser.
 Valid values are plaintext, markdown.
 Defaults to markdown on CLI, plaintext on CI */